winningproduct/learn-portal/content/6-optimize/09-web-optimization-plan.md

 Following steps can be taken to optimize your website for search engines.

 - Make a list of topics.
-- Make a list of long-tail keywords based on these topics.
+- Make a list of keywords based on these topics.
 - Build pages for each topic.
 - Set up a blog.
 - Blog every week to develop page authority.
 - Create a link-building plan.
-- Compress all media before putting it on your website.
+- Compress media content before putting it on your website.
 - Stay current on SEO news & practices.
 - Measure and track your content's success.